AfnanHussain10/Urdu-Sentiment-Analysis/README.md

-# 📝 Urdu Sentiment Analysis
+# 📝 Urdu Sentiment Analysis Using Deep Learning Techniques

 Welcome to the Urdu Sentiment Analysis project repository! 🌟 Here, I've curated the code and resources from my comprehensive exploration into sentiment analysis in the Urdu language, employing a variety of deep learning models and word embeddings techniques.